AnmolRay13/CREDIT-CARD-ANALYSIS-DASHBOARD-POWERBI-SQL-PROJECT/README.md

 ## Project Overview

-This project is an end-to-end Data Analytics solution built using **MySQL, Power BI, and DAX**.
-The objective is to analyze **credit card transactions and customer behavior** and generate meaningful business insights through an interactive dashboard.

-The workflow includes **data cleaning, transformation, modeling, and visualization**.
+This project is an interactive Credit Card Analytics Dashboard created using credit card transaction and customer datasets.
+The dashboard helps analyze customer behavior, transaction trends, revenue distribution, spending patterns, and state-wise performance.

+Using MySQL, Power BI, Power Query, and DAX, the raw data was transformed into meaningful business insights through interactive dashboards and dynamic visualizations.

 ---